Lymphedema

 Find a Provider

-If you decide surgery is not right for you, we have a team who will partner with you to develop a treatment plan that addresses your specific lymphedema symptoms.
-This could include:
+If you decide surgery is not right for you, we have a team that will partner with you to develop a treatment plan.
+This lymphedema therapy plan could include:

 • Skin care